-For a 10th consecutive year, Hope College students are putting their time and talents into the campus-wide Dance Marathon fundraiser "for the kids."
+For an 11th consecutive year, Hope College students are putting their time and talents into the campus-wide Dance Marathon fundraiser "for the kids."

 Members of the public are invited to observe at any point during the marathon.

 To emphasize the children that the marathon exists to help, the Dance Marathon's student organizers coordinate a variety of activities during the course of the school year to connect with families and children served by Helen DeVos Children's Hospital.
-Events this year included participation in a "Homecoming Hoedown" at Teusink's Pony Farm in Holland this past fall; a lunch and attending a Hope men's basketball game at the college's DeVos Fieldhouse; and a preview "mini-marathon" held at the hospital in Grand Rapids on February 24 that included a demonstration of the line dance featured during the main marathon.
-Each of the families is also paired with one or more of the participating student groups, which range from fraternities and sororities, to sports teams, to academic organizations.
+In addition, each of the families is paired with one of the participating student groups.
+Events this year included participation in a "Homecoming Hoedown" at Teusink's Pony Farm in Holland this past fall; a lunch attending a Hope men's basketball game at the college's DeVos Fieldhouse; a Christmas party on campus for the families and their student organizations with a pizza lunch and crafts; and a preview "mini-marathon" held at the hospital in Grand Rapids on February 23.

-Individual students involved with Dance Marathon have raised funds for the effort in a variety of ways, from canning--seeking donations with can in hand--to asking family and friends.
+Students involved with Dance Marathon have raised funds for the effort in a variety of ways, from organizing a baby-sitting night, to selling mementos as Valentine's Day gifts, to writing letters to family and friends.
 Event-wide initiatives included an auction in November that featured items donated by several local businesses, organizations and individuals.
-Every Tuesday, Papa John's pizza donates to Dance Marathon a portion of the proceeds from sales to those who say "It's for the kids" when ordering.
+Every Tuesday, Papa John's pizza donates to Dance Marathon a portion of the proceeds from sales to those who mention Dance Marathon when ordering.

 In recognition of the program's efforts, Dance Marathon received the "Youth in Philanthropy Award" from the West Michigan Chapter of the Association of Fundraising Professionals in the fall of 2003.